pricemi115/grumptechgaragedoor/README.md

 Sonar Sensors
 > **polling_interval**:
+*(Optional)* Interval, specified in seconds, over which to measure distance from the sensor.
+Value(s): Any positive number greater than or equal to 0.25 seconds.
+Default: 5.0 seconds
+Remarks: The minimum bound accounts for the maximum measurement cycle of 60ms-100ms and prevents overlapping trigger requests with the resulting echo signal.
 > **trigger_out**:
+The digital output used to initiate a sonar distance measurement.
+Values(s): Any valid digital output resource on the RPi.
 > **echo_in**:
+The digital input that is used read the *echo* signal from the sensor, which is used to determine the distance to the object being measured.
+Value(s): Any valid digital input resource on the RPi.
 > **distance_threshold_change_notification**:
+*(Optional)* Distance threshold, specified in meters, which must be exceeded for the sensor to raise a *distance_changed* event.
+Value(s): Any positive number greater than 0.0
+Default: 0.08 meters
+Remark(s): The *distance_changed* event is not currently used in this application.
 > **detect_threshold_min**:
+Minimum threshold, specified in meters, to define a measurement range for detecting the object.
+Used in conjunction with *detect_threshold_max*.
+Distance measurements outside of the defined range will result in the sensor indicating that the object is *not detected* .
+Value(s): Any number greater than or equal to 0.0
+Remark(s): Must be less than *detect_threshold_max*
 > **detect_threshold_max**:
+Maximum threshold, specified in meters, to define a measurement range for detecting the object.
+Used in conjunction with *detect_threshold_min*.
+Distance measurements outside of the defined range will result in the sensor indicating that the object is *not detected* .
+Value(s): Any number greater than 0.0
+Remark(s): Must be greater than *detect_threshold_min*

 Proximity Sensor
 > **detect_in**:
-The digital input that is used to detect the door state, as defined by the sensor **function**.
+The digital input that is used to detect the door state, as defined by the sensor
+> **function**:
 Assumed to be a magnetic proximity switch or some other form of digital input switch.
 Value(s): Any valid digital input resource on the RPi.
 > **debounce_time**:
 *(Optional)* The time, in seconds, to debounce the sensor input.
 Value(s): Any number greater than or equal to 1.0
 Default: 1.0 _second_
 Remark(s): This is the time required to see no further signal change after detecting the most recent signal state change.
 > **mode**:
-*(Optional)* Flag indicating if the switch is configured as _normally closed_ or _normally open_.
+*(Optional)* Flag indicating if the switch is configured as _normally closed_ or _normally open_ .
 Value(s): [true, false]
 Default: true
 Remark(s): _true_ indicates _normally closed_  and _false_ indicates _normally open_